tsuipz/tip-easy/README.md

 # Tip Easy

-This app is to calculate the tip easy between splitting with the group or individually.
+This app is to calculate the tip between splitting with the group or per person.

 ## Features